Each year, the church around the world joins with the Pope to mark the World Day for Migrants and Refugees.

 The Church has been celebrating the World Day of Migrants and Refugees since 1914.
 It is always an occasion to express concern for many different vulnerable people on the move; to pray for the challenges and increase awareness about the opportunities that migration offers.

-This year’s celebration is being held on Sunday 29th September and Pope Francis has chosen the theme: “It is not just about migrants”.
+This year’s celebration is being held on Sunday 27th September and Pope Francis has chosen the theme: “Forced like Jesus Christ to flee”

 The Vatican’s Migrants and Refugees Section have produced a series of videos, bringing the Pope’s message for this year to life.
 Click on the links below to view the videos on each theme.